Typhoon Yagi: Vietnam

-Prior to Yagi's landfall on the country, severe weather related to the storm killed one person and uprooted trees in Ho Chi Minh City on September 4.
+Before Typhoon Yagi made landfall in the country, severe weather related to the storm killed one person and uprooted trees in Ho Chi Minh City on September 4.
 Some roofs were blown off along with some electric poles in Bình Dương province, causing power outages in some areas on September 4.
 On September 6, the storm uprooted trees, roofs and signboards across the country, resulting in three deaths and seven injuries.

 According to a prior report by Vietnam, when Yagi made landfall in Haiphong and Quảng Ninh Province on September 7, maximum sustained wind speeds of 50 m/s and peak gusts of 63 m/s were observed at a weather station in Bãi Cháy.
 (Note: Vietnam observes sustained winds over a 2-minute period, compared to most other organizations where sustained winds are observed either over an 1-minute period or a 10-minute period.)
 However, in a later revision, maximum sustained wind speeds in the report were reduced to 45 m/s, while peak gusts were reduced to 62 m/s.
 Hoàng Đức Cường, Deputy Director General of the Vietnam Meteorological and Hydrological Administration, said that this was the first time Vietnam had ever recorded such violent winds on land.
 Typhoon-force winds were also recorded by stations on Bạch Long Vĩ, Cô Tô islands, and inland stations of Haiphong and Quảng Ninh Province; while tropical storm-force winds were recorded in Hải Dương, Hưng Yên, Bắc Ninh, Bắc Giang, Vĩnh Phúc, and Thái Bình provinces.

 Yagi killed at least 321 people, injured 1,978 and left 24 missing.
 At least 126 of the deaths were recorded in Lào Cai province alone.
 At least 130,000 people were displaced nationwide.
 Over 241,000 houses were damaged across the country, while floodwaters submerged 84,000 houses, and 280,000 ha of crops and destroyed 1,000 fisheries.
 Damage also occurred to 2,350 schools and 745 health facilities.
 UNICEF estimated that three million people across the country were at risk of disease due to the lack of drinking water and sanitation, while two million children were in need of access to education, psychosocial support, and school feeding programmes.